The first book in my new series of historical romances, Bed of Flowers, releases on June 19. Read more about it here.

-Fair enough.
-Right now, I'm working on a new series of historical romances called Sweetness & Light.
-Like my No Better Angels books, it will include four stand-alone novels, each with a stand alone romance--that is, the romance will begin and end (in a happily ever after) over the course of a single book.
+Like my No Better Angels books, Sweetness and Light will include four novels, each with a stand alone romance--that is, the romance will begin and end (in a happily ever after) over the course of a single book.
 But there will be a core cast of characters that carries through the whole series, and common themes.
-It will be set in the Victorian period, closer to the middle of the nineteenth century than the beginning, and I'm almost done with the first book.
-As always, expect fully-realized characters and unique plots.
+It will be set in the 1850s, a little later than my earlier books.

 The main difference between the two series should be obvious by the title.
 The protagonists of Sweetness & Light will be conventionally good people who are naturally inclined to do the right thing.
 Unfortunately, these virtuous impulses will generally make their lives harder and more complicated.
 You'll meet the heroines of all four books in Bed of Flowers; hopefully you'll love them as much as I do!

 Don't worry that I'm giving up on my brand or watering down my style.
 I'm changing things up because I want to challenge myself, because trying new things is part of growing as a person and as a writer.
 I'm really excited about what I have planned.